Homemade beef bone broth is nutrient-dense, easy to digest and inexpensive to create at home so why not make your own?

 - Place the bones in a large stock pot.
 Pour filtered water over the bones and add the apple cider vinegar.
 Bring to a boil.

-- Roughly chop and add the vegetables, except the garlic to the pot.
+- Roughly chop and add the vegetables to the pot.

 - Add the herbs.